Adam4lexander/Spoke/Docs/Core/00_MentalModel.md

 Both `Init` and `Tick` take an `EpochBuilder`, giving the same capabilities for adding attachments.
 Which one you choose to rely on depends on context, as they have different execution semantics: Init happens synchronously on attachment, while Tick is deferred.

 You could use Init for everything, and ignore Tick completely.
 But then you would lose the incremental computation abilities.
-The whole tree would be constructed in a single tick.
+The whole tree would be constructed in one go, without a single tick.
 And the whole tree would be torn down, from the root, in a single `SpokeTree.Dispose()`.
 For some use cases, that might be desirable.

 In general I stick to the following patterns: